If you’re looking for a loyal family dog, you’ve likely thought about the German Shepherd vs Labrador Retriever.

 - Eye conditions like progressive retinal atrophy

-One thing both breeds can struggle with is bloat, a sudden and life-threatening swelling of the abdomen.
+One thing both breeds can struggle with is bloat, sudden and life-threatening swelling of the abdomen.
 Therefore, it’s crucial that you educate yourself on the signs and symptoms of bloat if you decide to welcome either of these breeds.

 Final Thoughts: German Shepherd vs Labrador Retriever

 Ultimately, picking either a German Shepherd or a Labrador Retriever means getting a loyal, loving companion who will be there for you through thick and thin.

 While the breeds have many differences, they are also surprisingly similar in ways.

 They both need proper training to reign in their strong instincts and lots of exercise to address their high energy.

-The German Shepherd is much more aloof and reserved but will prove to be a loyal companion to family.
+The German Shepherd is much more aloof and reserved but will prove to be a loyal companion to the family.

 The Labrador Retriever, on the other hand, loves anyone and everyone.

 Regardless of whether you choose a German Shepherd vs Labrador Retriever, you’ll have a partner who’ll also be happy to cuddle up after a long day of playing fetch and running free.

 German Shepherd vs Labrador Retriever Bonus Tip: How to Pick the Right Dog